 Southwest Florida Trucking Accidents

-In Florida, medium or heavy trucks weighing more than 10,000 pounds caused 174 fatal crashes in 2012.
+In Florida, medium or heavy trucks weighing more than 10,000 pounds cause hundreds of fatal crashes annually.
 According to Florida Traffic Crash Facts, large trucks were involved in 4.13 percent of fatal collisions.
-Large trucks were also involved in 3,563 crashes causing injury, which was a total of 1.36 percent of injury collisions.
+Large trucks are also involved in nearly 4,000 crashes causing injury, which is nearly 2 percent of all collisions.

 Large truck crashes are much more likely to injure or kill people in other vehicles or people who are walking, biking or motorcycling.
 The truck driver was the victim in only 17 percent of fatal collisions.
 As the Insurance Institute for Highway Safety reports, 67 percent of the people killed in truck collisions were occupants of other cars and 15 percent were pedestrians, bicycle riders or motorcyclists.